sandeesaripalli/client-list/README.md

 ## Development server

 Run `npm run dev` for a dev server.
 Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.
-It runs all the commands below for lint, backend server, cypress e2e tests, and storybook(navigate to acess http://localhost:4400/).
+It runs all the commands below for lint, backend server, cypress e2e tests, and storybook (navigate to acess http://localhost:4400/).

-Individual commands can be run from below commands
+Individual commands can be run executed by below commands

 ## Linting